 Glenn’s work today is satisfying and he feels joy creating living spaces for his clients.
 He has found work that fulfills his love of nature and his desire to continuously learn.
 “Plants are so infinite.
 There is no end to it, it is a bottomless.
 I’ll never get bored.”
 Glenn lights up when he discusses plants and all there is to know.
 He appreciates that he could “study plants for 50 years” and still not know all there is to learn.

 “My absolute favorite part of the job is we have the ability to create spaces that people can experience joy in.”

 In the same way Glenn loves creating spaces that continue to grow and evolve, I enjoy watching the seasons transform and whether it’s the fall leaves, summer butterflies, or the bare trees that sprout pale pink and white blossoms seemingly overnight, these signs of the shifting seasons is nature’s metaphor for change.
-This is what I thought about as Angelina and I left Pistils after our conversation: work for Glenn transitioned from interesting, to unfulfilling, to pure joy.
+This is what I thought about as I left Pistils: work for Glenn transitioned from interesting, to unfulfilling, to pure joy.
 Glenn’s path is a wonderful example that doing joyful work is worth the journey it takes to get there.